10 Fun Ice Breakers for Work Meetings & Social Events

 You must create a safe environment for these activities to work.
 Criticism and embarrassing people is never acceptable.
 Never force someone to participate.
 Keep it under 30 minutes no matter the size of the group.
 Stay upbeat, even if others are negative, as most will eventually join the fun.

-Have the courage to try an ice breaker at your next staff meeting, family gathering, or business event, or even over a family meal.
+Have the courage to try an ice breaker at your next staff meeting, family gathering, business event, or even over a family meal.